 - Consider using an equity approach to increase screening rates for targeted communities.
-By looking at cervical cancer screening rates by race, ethnicity, location (i.e. zip code), and preferred language, it is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Ensure information, including education information, is consistent, plain and personcentered, language and culturally appropriate, and delivered in traditional and electronic applications, per patient preference.

-- Discuss with your patients what may be keeping them from getting a cervical cancer screening.
+By looking at cervical cancer screening rates by race, ethnicity, location (i.e. zip code), and preferred language, it is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Additionally, the DrillDown Clinical tab in the eReports portal shows race/ethnicity information for each member/patient included in the measure.
+Export this dashboard to look at Cervical Cancer Screening compliance rates by race and ethnicity to learn more about inequities faced within your patient community. - Ensure information, including education information, is consistent, plain, and person-centered, language and culturally appropriate, and delivered in traditional and electronic applications, per member/patient preference. - Discuss with your patients what may be keeping them from getting a cervical cancer screening.
 Explore possible barriers such as access to care, psychosocial issues, or change in life circumstances.
 As people, and their environments, change, these barriers change over time, dynamically impacting whether a patient completes a cervical cancer screening. - Consider cultural beliefs and appropriate language about cancer screening when discussing preventative cancer screening services.
-Schedule patient with a clinician of their preferred gender if requested. - A cervical cancer screen should include a conversation with the patient to confirm that health information, an understanding of the screening, and next steps are mutually understood; patient agrees with any plans made; and the patient has the opportunity to ask questions. - Use approaches and partnerships that align with your practice's demographics (partner with local schools, faith-based organizations). - Identify and address barriers to care (transportation, hours of operation, child care).
+Schedule patient with a clinician of their preferred gender if requested. - A cervical cancer screening should include a conversation with the patient to confirm that health information, an understanding of the screening, and next steps are mutually understood; patient agrees with any plans made; and they have the opportunity to ask questions. - Use approaches and partnerships that align with your practice's demographics (partner with local schools, faith-based organizations). - Identify and address barriers to care (transportation, hours of operation, childcare).